Ozdotdotdot/UMR/README.md

 ```

 ## Optional add-ons
-- Chromium URL helper: Chromium doesn’t expose tab URLs over MPRIS.
+- Chromium URL helper: Chromium doesn't expose tab URLs over MPRIS.
 A tiny local extension can POST the active media tab URL to `http://127.0.0.1:8080/player/url` (with your token) so YouTube thumbnails and TMDb lookups work in Chromium.
-Load the helper as an unpacked extension (Developer Mode in `chrome://extensions`); Firefox already exposes URLs and doesn’t need this.
+Load the helper as an unpacked extension (Developer Mode in `chrome://extensions`); Firefox already exposes URLs and doesn't need this.
 - TMDb fallback art: set `REMOTED_TMDB_KEY` (or `-tmdb-key`) to enable TMDb lookups for HBO/Max sessions that lack artwork.
 Uses a quick search (prefers exact title match, else most popular TV/movie with a poster), cached ~12h, w342 poster size, 2s timeout.
 Requires a TMDb account and an API (free).
 Also used for Crunchyroll sessions when the show title can be parsed from the player window title; if parsing fails, the UI falls back to a Crunchyroll-themed icon.
+- MPD support: set `REMOTED_MPD_ADDR=localhost:6600` (or `-mpd`) to enable.
+MPD appears alongside MPRIS players with full transport control and real-time updates via MPD's idle protocol.
+Album art is fetched via MPD's `readpicture` command (requires embedded tags in your files; MPD ≥ 0.22).
+If no embedded art is found, remoted falls back to the [MusicBrainz Cover Art Archive](https://coverartarchive.org/) — free, no API key required — using the artist and album name; results are cached for 12 hours.

 ## Streaming artwork support
 - Netflix: falls back to a Netflix-themed icon when artwork is missing; colors adapt to the service palette or extracted art.